History Files Nav bar

 c.1776 BC

-Shamshi-Adad is killed in battle.
 Although Ishme-Dagan is a capable military leader, his reign is chaotic and he is never able to assert control over his father's empire.
-It seems likely that the capital of the kingdom of Upper Mesopotamia is lost very quickly to local forces while the king continues to rule Ekallatum.
+Shehna, the kingdom's administrative capital, is lost very quickly while Ishme-Dagan continues to rule Ekallatum and control Ashur.

-Yasmah-Adad is overthrown and Mari is lost.
-Mari becomes allied to the Babylonians under Hammurabi while Ishme-Dagan collects allies in the north and the two states renew their mutual hostilities.
+Yasmah-Adad is overthrown and Mari is also lost.
+That city becomes allied to the Babylonians under Hammurabi while Ishme-Dagan collects allies in the north and the two states - Ekallatum and Mari - renew their mutual hostilities.

 c.1765 - 1763 BC